ERO Assistance: (919) 814-1500

 Due Date - Individual Returns - April 15

 Extensions - To request a six month extension, file Form D-410, Application for Extension for Filing Individual Income Tax Return, by April 15.
-The form can be e-filed, or it can be completed online here.
+The form can be e-filed, or it can be completed online at the NC DOR website here.

 Filing Status Information